B2B marketing in the automotive sector: a large sector that has long been strategic for the world economy.

 Through the Doxee Pvideo® tools, for example, you can create communications designed on the features and needs of users, communications that are interactive and customizable in real time.
 All in an omnichannel perspective.

-It is no coincidence that personalized videos have been called as “the marketing breakthrough that brands need.”
+It is no coincidence that personalized videos have been called by Forbes as “the marketing breakthrough that brands need.”

 5. AR and VR: the future?